GitauHarrison/somasoma-eLearning-app/README.md

 ## Tools Used

 - Python for programming
+- Javascript for asynchronous communication between the server and the client
 - Flask for web development
 - SQLAlchemy for database management
 - Bootstrap for styling and cross-browser responsiveness